Electric Car Hire (no congestion charges)

 Karim, Kings Cross Branch

 Here at our King’s Cross branch in London, we want to avoid these charges for our customers and our vehicles.
-That’s why we now have a range of electric vehicles for our environmentally aware customers.
 By using this technology we can avoid more than just the congestion charge; we are lowering our emissions, minimalising our carbon footprint, eliminating fuel and reducing pollution.

 “Cars or vans (not exceeding 3.5 tonnes gross vehicle weight) which emit 75g/km or less of CO2 and that meet the Euro 5 standard for air quality qualify for a 100% discount on the Congestion Charge.
 You also qualify if the vehicle is registered with the DVLA and has a fuel type of ‘electric’ or alternatively, if your vehicle is a ‘plug-in hybrid’ and is on the Government’s list of PHEVs eligible for the OLEV grant.“ Transport for London © 2015